quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 3 years ago
 We are very happy what Mr. Richardson have done for us.
 He will fight for you to make sure everything goes smooth.
-If you are ready to purchase a home he’s your guy.
+If you are ready to purchase a home he's your guy.
 Thanks so much The Bates
 Positive
 Quality